sqtran/sqtran.github.io/_posts/2020-08-20-Enterprise-Application-Platform.md

 ---
-layout: default
+layout: single
 title: Enterprise Application Platform
+date: 2020-08-20
+#categories: jboss eap
 ---

-## Enterprise Application Platform
+## Background
 So this post is more of a reference for myself, since I frequently get asked these questions by customers.
 What used to be just called JBoss, in version 4 and 5, eventually got rebranded as JBoss Enterprise Application Platform, or `EAP` for short.

 JBoss AS was the community project, which has evolved into a new community project called `Wildfly`.